-Chevrolet reserves the right to limit services or reimbursement to an owner or driver when, in Chevrolet's judgement, the claims become excessive in frequency or type of occurrence.
+Chevrolet and General Motors of Canada Limited reserve the right to limit services or reimbursement to an owner or driver when, in their sole discretion, the claims become excessive in frequency or type of occurrence.

 Roadside Assistance is not part of or included in the coverage provided by the New Vehicle Limited Warranty.
-Chevrolet reserves the right to make any changes or discontinue the Roadside Assistance program at any time without notification.
+Chevrolet and General Motors of Canada Limited reserve the right to make any changes or discontinue the Roadside Assistance program at any time without notification.